initinfosec/AutoRecon/README.md

 * run setup.sh
 * step through menu making choices as necessary
 * confirm installation was successful - if using the pipx install option you will probably need to log out of the shell that ran the script and spawn a new one.

+### To-Do

+* Better error checking in script
+* Build function on setup script start that checks for updates to existing installations (and gives options to update)
+* Move enum4linux-ng into required dependencies section for package, or move enum4linux-ng to the manual_commands.txt file if user chooses not to install it.
+* Move files related to setup.sh to their own subfolder?

 ------------------------------------------------------------